jvqtil/goipshek/README.md

 # goipshek
-Get you IP fast via CLI
+Check your or other IP fast via CLI

 <img src="photo.png" width="500px">